 During the first weeks of school all students will receive copies of the PRIDE Transitions computer and Internet usage policy.
 Students will sign an agreement saying that they know, understand and will abide by these policies.
-Computers at PRIDE Transitions are to be used for schoolwork and all printing must be related to school projects.
+Computers, iPads, and iPods at PRIDE Transitions are to be used for schoolwork and all printing must be related to school projects.